-- Transfer tenant or Homeseeker with a high medical or welfare need to move where these issues are directly linked to their current housing and would be alleviated by alternative accommodation (see 7.3.2 for more information). - Transfer tenant or Homeseeker occupying a property that has been assessed by an Environmental Health Officer of the Council to have one or more Category 1 Hazard, which the landlord is unable to address within 6 months including people living in insanitary and unsatisfactory conditions. - Transfer tenant wishing to downsize to another property which would have less bedrooms. - Transfer tenant qualifying to move from general needs accommodation to sheltered accommodation or other older people's accommodation. - Transfer tenant occupying an adapted property which is no longer needed. - Transfer tenant or Homeseeker that lacks two or more bedrooms as assessed against the bedroom standard in section 7.7. - Person(s) succeeding to an assured or secure tenancy of a Registered Provider in the Borough following the death of the tenant and is under occupying the accommodation. - Homeless households who accept an offer of private rented accommodation to end the main homeless duty which brings the Council's duty to an end but within two years of this offer are threatened with homelessness through no fault of their own, which cannot be resolved. - Bereaved spouses or civil partners of Armed Forces personnel who died whilst on service and are no longer entitled to reside in Ministry of Defence accommodation. - Homeseeker who is a care leaver and is referred by a Children's Services or Youth Support Service and meets the criteria set out in paragraph 5.3.5 on care leavers.
-These applicants will be included in band B when they are within 12 months of having to leave their care placement.
+- Transfer tenant or Homeseeker with a high medical or welfare need to move where these issues are directly linked to their current housing and would be alleviated by alternative accommodation (see 7.3.2 for more information). - Transfer tenant or Homeseeker occupying a property that has been assessed by an Environmental Health Officer of the Council to have one or more Category 1 Hazard, which the landlord is unable to address within 6 months including people living in insanitary and unsatisfactory conditions. - Transfer tenant wishing to downsize to another property which would have less bedrooms. - Transfer tenant qualifying to move from general needs accommodation to sheltered accommodation or other older people's accommodation. - Transfer tenant occupying an adapted property which is no longer needed. - Transfer tenant or Homeseeker that lacks two or more bedrooms as assessed against the bedroom standard in section 7.7. - Person(s) succeeding to an assured or secure tenancy of a Registered Provider in the Borough following the death of the tenant and is under occupying the accommodation. - Homeless households who accept an offer of private rented accommodation to end the main homeless duty which brings the Council's duty to an end but within two years of this offer are threatened with homelessness through no fault of their own, which cannot be resolved.

+- Bereaved spouses or civil partners of Armed Forces personnel who died whilst on service and are no longer entitled to reside in Ministry of Defence accommodation. - Care leavers until the age of 25 regardless of their tenure.